bradrisse/nimiq-explorer-server/README.md

 The backend server is built using [Loopback API Framework](https://loopback.io/) and [MongoDB](https://www.mongodb.com/) for the database.
 The frontend and Nimiq core are added as submodules and are compiled upon cloning.

 ## How do I contribute?
-Use the quickstart guide to run the server locally, add you changes to the backend server and/or frontend, then create a pull request.
+Use the quickstart guide to run the server locally, add your changes to the backend server and/or frontend, then create a pull request.

 ## QuickStart Guide

-1. Download Clone `git clone --recursive https://github.com/bradrisse/nimiq-explorer-server`
+1. Clone Repository `git clone --recursive https://github.com/bradrisse/nimiq-explorer-server`
     - recursive is used to download the submodules along with the server source code

 2. Install Packages `yarn` or `npm install`